10 of the best medieval walled cities

 Looking out from the fortified wall in Xi'an, there's a striking contrast.
 In the foreground stands a watchtower, cannon and red Chinese lantern; in the distance a modern apartment building looms.

 The earlier wall was rebuilt in 1378 by Ming Emperor Zhu Yuanzhang.
-It's one of the best preserved fortified city walls in the world, standing 12 meters high, 12-18 meters thick and 14 kilometers long.
+It's one of the best-preserved fortified city walls in the world, standing 12 meters high, 12 to 18 meters thick and 14 kilometers long.

 Walking along the top is a good way to gain a city perspective, though tourists will more often be seen on bicycles -- there's plenty of room here, the breadth of the wall having been designed to facilitate troop movements.

-Note: Editor's note: This article was previously published in 2012.
-It was reformatted, updated and republished in 2018.